Nintynuts/3DMigotoTools/README.md

 The default configuration is equivalent to `All VS PS`.

-When using the command line, column identifiers can be supplied after the log name to generate output automatically.

 Frame number will only be listed if more than one exists in the log (when using `analyse_options = hold`).

 The output file will omit any numbered columns that contain no data (unused slots).